tomcohen13/MultiAgentResearchApp/README.md

 # Multi-Agent Company Researcher

 ## Overview
-This project is a multi-agent web application, built with LangGraph and Tavily, that executes comprehensive company research based on user-specified criteria.
-The agents collaborate to research, synthesize, and aggregate relevant information like financial health, market position, recent news, and background information
+This project is a multi-agent web application that executes comprehensive company research based on user-specified criteria.
+The agents collaborate to research, synthesize, and aggregate relevant information on financial health, market position, recent news, and more to produce a final research report.
+The app was built using LangGraph and Tavily.

 ## Main Points